spree/spree/guides/content/developer/tutorials/migration.markdown

 <% end %>

-Recall that taxons work like subclassing in OO languages, so a product in taxon T is also contained in T’s ancestors, so you should usually assign a product to the most specific applicable taxon - and do not need to assign it to all of the taxon’s ancestors.\
+Recall that taxons work like subclassing in OO languages, so a product in taxon T is also contained in T's ancestors, so you should usually assign a product to the most specific applicable taxon - and do not need to assign it to all of the taxon's ancestors.\
 However, you can assign products to as many taxons as you want, including ancestor taxons.
-This feature is more useful with sibling taxons, e.g. assigning a red and green shirt to both ‘red clothes’ and ‘green clothes’.
+This feature is more useful with sibling taxons, e.g. assigning a red and green shirt to both 'red clothes' and 'green clothes'.

 ***
-Yes, this also means that child taxons don’t have to be distinct, ie they can overlap.
+Yes, this also means that child taxons don't have to be distinct, ie they can overlap.
 ***

 When uploading from a spreadsheet, you might have one or more taxons listed for a product, and these taxons will be identified by name.
-Individual taxon names don’t have to be unique, e.g. you could have ‘shirts’ under ‘male clothing’, and ‘shirts’ under ‘female clothing’.
+Individual taxon names don't have to be unique, e.g. you could have 'shirts' under 'male clothing', and 'shirts' under 'female clothing'.
-In this case, you need some context, eg ‘male clothing > shirts’ vs.
+In this case, you need some context, eg 'male clothing > shirts' vs.
-‘female clothing > shirts’.
+'female clothing > shirts'.

 Do you need to create the taxon structure in advance?
 Not always: as the code below shows, it is possible to create taxons as and when they are